SarthakHa/yolofive_detector_vf/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1kQkmGxvOz4QbjsPtZeJLDS9A_z6lb6KL)

-__Run this colab and then download the 'output.avi' file under the videos folder in the colab environment.__
+__Run this colab and then download the 'output.avi' file that can be found in `Files > Content > Videos` in the colab environment.__

+If you have not used Colab before, run by going to the Runtime tab in the top toolbar and clicking Run all, `Runtime > Run all`

+Note: Ensure that the runtime is of GPU type.
+This setting can be found under the Runtime tab in the top toolbar, `Runtime > Change runtime type > Hardware accelerator > GPU`

 # Demo